-- Written class tests on specific study units

-- · Group work activities, assignments

-- Unprepared teaching tests

-- Oral presentations and discussions on various study sections as class involvement

-- A final theoretical examination.
+- Written class tests on specific study units - Group work activities, assignments - Oral presentations and discussions on various study sections as class involvement - A final theoretical examination.

 Mode of delivery: Full-time/contact.
 No modules are presented "online" or presented from one campus to students on another campus.